MystenLabs/sui/SECURITY.md

 # Bug bounties

 The Sui Foundation offers bug bounties for security issues found at different levels of severity.
 If a vulnerability is found, please follow the process detailed above to report the issue.
-All bug reports must come with a testnet Proof of Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
+All bug reports must come with a [testnet](https://github.com/MystenLabs/sui/tree/testnet) Proof-of-Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 You do not need to have a fix in order to submit a report or receive a bounty.

 ## Assets in scope